bevyengine/bevy-website/content/learn/book/the-renderer/camera-driven.md

 You can put a lot of work into hand-crafting these things in order to get them looking just the way you want them to.
 Yet, you may wind up wondering: how are all of these things actually displayed to the person playing the game?

-The simple answer is that the player is looking through a **camera** that displays what's happening inside your game.
-The long answer is that the player looks at their screen which displays an image taken from a camera placed in your game.
+The long-winded answer is that the player looks at their screen which displays an image taken by a **camera** that is placed in your game.
+But to make it simpler: a camera shows a specific view of what's happening in your game.
 A camera could see over a character's shoulder, hover over top of the game world, or even be placed at eye level to show a first-person perspective.
-Basically, a camera shows a specific view of what's happening in your game.

 Bevy uses a [`Camera`] component to add in the basic camera functionality.
 Each `Camera` is a struct containing several fields for altering the camera's view properties, like sub views, ordering, and even a toggle for enabling or disabling the camera.